News

 Edward Sanders Proves the Necessity of Prison Education Programs

 “I made a mistake when I was 17 years old, and I recognize that someone lost their life.
 I didn’t pull the trigger, but I was there.
 There’s no snapping my finger and getting them to come back.
 I know what death means.”
-That was a powerful statement Edward Sanders made during a recent lecture
+That was Edward Sanders’s powerful statement during a recent lecture at the

 Read More »